AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ### Create or migrate a project

 To start a project afresh on **AAFC-Bioinfo-AAC** or to migrate an existing project from elsewhere, submit an IT ticket under **Repository Management → Create a new private repository**, providing [details](./docs/aafc-bioinfo-aac-github-services-EN.md#create-a-new-private-repository) such as a project name ([see naming conventions](./docs/repo-naming-style-guide.md)) and project admin.
-A new private repo will be created and initialised with a [template](https://github.com/AAFC-Bioinfo-AAC/template-repository).
+A new private repo will be created and initialized with a [template](https://github.com/AAFC-Bioinfo-AAC/template-repository).

+### Develop the project

 The template may be modified to suit your requirements for the new or migrated project while keeping the content in the required sections.

 New users may be added to the project directly by the project admin.
 However, if that user is an AAFC employee and not already a member of the org, it is best that the user submit an IT ticket to be added to the project.
 This will ensure that the user does not appear as an external collaborator.

-### Develop the project

 Follow [coding best practices](./docs/coding-best-practices.md) and ensure no sensitive, confidential, or proprietary data should are uploaded.
 Some learning resources: